GratitudeToken/SHIELD/README.md

 - We can set it to "ended" after the month since posted expires, whichever option has the most votes wins.

+# Authentication

+Authentication will be done using the Proton web SDK, the user will use the mobile wallet to sign and authenticate.

+This authentication SDK will be used for BiiP (Biospheric Identity Internet Protocol) as well.

 # Memberships

 For the membership system we will have a JSON file with all members with the following structure: